buddhist-uni/buddhist-uni.github.io/_courses/imagery.md

   ~ [MN 76](/content/canon/mn76)
 time: 2
 description: "A rigerous tour of key words and images used in the Early Buddhist Texts, this course unpacks early Buddhist philosophy from the unique perspective of the rhethoric it deployed.
 This course also serves as an introduction to Pāli for nonspecialists."
-part_header: This is part of a course going through the similes and metaphors of the Buddha.
+part_header: "This is part # of a course going through the similes and metaphors of the Buddha."
+toc:
+  - ['what-is', 'What is Imagery in the Early Buddhist Texts?']
+  - ['we-will', 'In this course, we will...']
+  - ['prerequisites', 'Prerequisites']
+  - ['outline', 'Course Outline']
 google_docs_id: 1-GzjFrF71p0QDUIXp1tX0wnad26XEepgRCmQYb0CW0s
 feedback_id: Imagery+in+the+EBTs
 layout: multipartcourse